omesh7/aws-portfolio/14-multicloud-weather-tracker/README.md

 **Resilient Weather Application with Multi-Cloud Disaster Recovery**

-A production-ready serverless weather application demonstrating enterprise-grade multi-cloud architecture using AWS and Azure, with automated failover capabilities and zero-downtime disaster recovery.
+A production-ready serverless weather application demonstrating enterprise-grade multi-cloud architecture using AWS and Google Cloud, with automated failover capabilities and zero-downtime disaster recovery.

 ## 🎯 Quick Overview for Recruiters